 There is a growing interest in how artists can work in health, education, social welfare or other sectors, and this MA in Applied Arts and Social Practice will allow you to understand how artists apply their skills in social contexts.

-You may find the course particularly suitable if you have already worked within social practice and want to broaden your understanding of your professional social practice.
-It also works well for people with significant workplace experience who want to gain a formal qualification in a flexible manner.
-The course is also suitable for recent graduates of fine, contemporary or performing arts courses especially those who have developed a set of artistic skills and want to learn how to apply them to projects in a social context.
+The course will appeal to a range of individuals.
+It may interest those who already – or wish to – work within social practice context and want to broaden their understanding of their professional social practice.
+It may interest those with significant workplace experience who want to gain a formal qualification.
+It is also particularly suitable for recent graduates of fine, contemporary or performing arts courses - especially those who have developed a set of artistic skills and want to learn how to apply them to projects in a social context.

 Over the past three decades within the UK, there has been a significant and sustained growth of the arts within a social context.
 Indeed, the current draft Cultural Strategy in Scotland looks at embedding artistic and creative practices across numerous sectors, inviting artists, theatre makers, musicians and all creative practitioners to be productive within industry, business, education and social settings.

 Concurrently, the arts are becoming more important within health and wellbeing contexts and the recent national report ‘Creative Health: Arts for Health and Wellbeing’ calls for artists to play a vital role in the social health and wellbeing of the population to the extent that GPs in England can prescribe artistic activities in order to tackle social issues such as obesity, loneliness and depression.
 This MA will provide qualified students to service the growing demand for this type of creative practice.

 The course focuses on the applied use of creative activities.

 It looks at the history of applied arts and how there has been a significant and sustained growth of the arts within a social context over the past three decades within the UK.